-- Students may only register for parking if they hold a current, valid driver's license. - Students may park anywhere in the student designated lot, with the exception of reserved parking spots. - Students may NOT park in faculty lots or quest parking spots. - The school reserves the right to place warning notices, boot, or tow (at the owner's expense) any parked car that is parked without an appropriate decal or that is parked in a non-designated parking area or space.
+- Students may only register for parking if they hold a current, valid driver's license. - Students may park anywhere in the student designated lot, with the exception of reserved parking spots. - Students may NOT park in faculty lots or quest parking spots. - The School reserves the right to place warning notices, boot, or tow (at the owner's expense) any parked car that is parked without an appropriate decal or that is parked in a non- designated parking area or space.

-- Any student or vehicle accumulating three warning notices may have parking privileges revoked for the remainder of the school year. - No refunds will be issued if parking privileges are revoked.
+- Any student or vehicle accumulating three warning notices may have parking privileges revoked for the remainder of the school year.
+Any student or vehicle accumulating three warning notices may have parking privileges revoked for the remainder of the school year. - No refunds will be issued if parking privileges are revoked.